-This one is similar to earlier versions we discussed.
-Like growing confidence, improving it implies that it is a separate thing that requires a specific attention.
+This one is similar to the earlier versions we discussed.
+Like growing confidence, improving it implies that it is a separate thing that requires specific attention.
 While I think it is possible to improve one’s level by adjusting the subject matter of one’s thinking.
 I do not like the implication of simply improving a sense of being confident, it leaves the thought that you can have lower quality and higher quality.
 Essentially, I do not believe confidence can be quantified by quality; I think it is simply a matter of quantity.

 Do not utter the phrase “how can I improve my confidence” but in its place ask, “what can I do to improve my confidence level?”

 This one is just bad verbiage.
 It clearly implies that confidence is outside of oneself and must be sought after and discovered.
 It takes the locus of control to external, and lets oneself off the hook for being unable to locate any and failing to discover a confident feeling in time.
 This is a dangerous position to take, especially as a leader.
 If you must find some, find it quickly by looking at your thoughts.

 When we take ownership of our success and failures, we must learn to admit there are things we can learn from others.
 Sure, we can attempt to learn from our own mistakes and victories, but why not get help from someone who has already traveled the road you are heading down?

 If you’re like me confidence was not something that felt like I had enough of.
 I often felt unsure of myself and to be honest a little scared when I thought I was going to have to get up in front of groups of people and speak.
 Asking everyone I knew how to find confidence in myself did not deliver anything fruitful.
 Because no matter where I looked, I simply couldn’t find any.